OneSignal/cli/README.md

 ## Installation Command
 This command can be used to add the OneSignal SDK to your mobile application project.
 Currently only supports iOS Native SDK install.
-For OSX the command will:
+For iOS the command will:
 * add push notification capabilities and background modes
 * Add the OneSignal cocoapod or Swift Package
 * create and setup a Notification Service Extension